 Headers (Hello Jumbotron)

 No self-respective web page is complete without a header and bootstrap offers a couple of simple, but not especially splashy, options.
-Re-visit http://getbootstrap.com/components/ and click Jumbotron and you will see that one of them is a big gray box.
-For a more discreet header, scroll down to the next option, Page header.
-Pick one of these 8 and use it for your each of your pages.
+Re-visit the Bootstrap components page, click Jumbotron and you will see a couple of options for adding, basically, a big gray box to your pages.
+Use it if you want to.

 Once you have finished, you should have a fully functional 7 page website that re-formats itself based on screen width.
 If it's not beautiful, that's ok.